-Michigan law authorizes trafficking-specific training for law enforcement.
+Michigan law mandates trafficking-specific training for law enforcement; however, such training is contingent on funding and is not required to be ongoing.
 Pursuant to Mich.
 Comp.
 Laws Ann. § 752.974(c) (Commission; duties),

 The [human trafficking] commission shall do all of the following subject to funding: